codefinity/oeuvre/README.md

 	Given that I have received the reset password EMail with the reset link And the password reset link is expired
 	When I click on the link which is Expired
-	Then I should not be able to reset my password
+	Then I should not be allowed to reset the password

 #FRP-S3
 Scenario: Reseting the password again using the same EMail Link